 1. Place the spark plug in its hole and screw it in (rotate right) until "finger tight".
 2. Use the spark plug tool to tighten the spark plug approximately one quarter turn (do not over-tighten).
-3. Place the electrical lead over the spark plug terminal and push it down so that it connects firmly and the rubber boot is seated firmly against the engine.
-4. Re-install the top engine cover, then tighten the screw to secure it.
+3. Place the electrical lead over the spark plug terminal and push it down so that it connects firmly with the terminal.